 - Garlic should go in at the end of the month, giving it plenty of time to become established and have resources to overwinter.
 Planting it in late September or early October rewards you with larger bulbs next spring.

-- If you want the best spring onions, plant seeds now to early October to overwinter and finish growing when the weather warms up next spring.
+- If you want the best spring onions, plant seeds from now to early October to overwinter and finish growing when the weather warms up next spring.
 They need 4 – 5 leaves before the frost hits to store enough energy when they go dormant.
 Just before the frost, mulch heavily with straw about 8 – 10 inches deep.

 Harvest